 Historical ROI of Cabernet Sauvignon

-With consistent double-digit appreciation, Cabernet Sauvignon remains the cornerstone of fine wine investment portfolios.
-Investors benefit from strong secondary market demand, global brand recognition, and predictable price appreciation.
+With consistent double-digit appreciation, Cabernet Sauvignon anchors fine wine investment portfolios for a reason.
+You get strong secondary market demand, global brand recognition, and price appreciation that is about as predictable as fine wine gets.

 Syrah (Shiraz) Historical ROI

-Although Syrah (Shiraz) has not always been considered an investment-grade wine, top-tier Rhône and Australian vintages have seen strong ROI in the past two decades.
+Syrah (Shiraz) was not always considered investment-grade.
+But that has changed.
+Top-tier Rhône and Australian vintages have posted strong ROI over the past two decades, and smart money is starting to pay attention.

 • Northern Rhône Syrah (Guigal La-La wines, Chave Hermitage, Chapoutier Hermitage) has appreciated by 10–18% annually, with some vintages more than doubling in value in a decade.